Negative anchors can harm relationships

 In close relationships we tend to react to quite small and subtle non-verbal signals from the other person; especially shifts in voice tonality or minute facial movements.
 And, because the emotional reaction of the other person is so unexpected and appears to be so irrational, there is a feeling of surprise and even of injustice.

-2-Part responses or anchors
+Two-part responses or anchors

 Anchors are learned stimulus-response patterns in which something instantly and automatically triggers an emotional response.
 For example, I might have an anchor where if someone is communicating with me and doesn't maintain eye contact this indicates lack of interest and I get angry.